Live Christmas Trees

 Having a living tree in your home surrounded by presents on Christmas morning and then having it transferred to an honored place in your landscape — for years! — is not an impossibility.
 But it does take extra special care.
 Basically, after buying the tree, you store it cold, recreate the conditions of a short winter thaw when you bring it inside, then recondition it to cold and outdoor planting.
 The other problem is digging the hole.
 If the ground is solidly frozen, well, even your ice fishing auger won’t be much help.

 There’s a number of good sites on the web that discuss the planting of live Christmas trees.
-We’ve taken most of these suggestions from the Cornell University Cooperative Extension (pdf format) of Suffolk County, New York (the county was hit pretty hard by Hurricane Sandy) and the Iowa State Extension and Outreach Service.
+We’ve taken most of these suggestions from the Cornell University Cooperative Extension (PDF) of Suffolk County, New York (the county was hit pretty hard by Hurricane Sandy) and the Iowa State Extension and Outreach Service.
 Probably the best source of information is your local nursery where they can address special needs and the best kinds living trees for your area.

 • Plan ahead.
 Choose a suitable place for your tree, one with full sun, good drainage, and wind protection.
 Dig your hole early, before the ground freezes (okay, okay; it may be a little late for that in some locales this year).
 The hole shouldn’t be too deep, not much deeper than the root ball will be and as wide as you can make it, maybe three, four or even five times the width of the root ball.
 As best possible, keep the soil you take from the hole on a tarp in a place where it won’t freeze, say in your garage or tool shed.